There are 4 basic circumstances under which you can

 off the mortgage.

-2. The sale didn't follow the rules:
+sale didn't follow the rules:

-Some advisers didn't follow all the rules and here are some reasons
+Some advisers didn't follow all the rules and here are some reasons why they

-why they may have failed you.
+may have failed you.

 The adviser didn't explain any fees and charges and how they affect the return